 - Micro Bevel can make an edge more robust and can help with sharpening,

-- Concave Grinds are for very fine work needing a very five edge like a razor or a scalpel
+- Concave Grinds are for very fine work needing a very fine edge like a razor or a scalpel

 What is the difference between the types of steels you offer?

-We now live on a world were stainless steels can have more carbon in them then traditional “hight carbon steels”.
-Grain structure has changed and were resistance and toughness of blades.
-We at Dogwood Custom Knives are constantly working with new different steel types and heat treat combinations to get the best properties for the task the knife was intended for.
+We now live in a world where stainless steels can have more carbon in them than traditional “high carbon steels."
+Grain structure has changed improving the wear resistance and toughness of blades.
+We at Dogwood Custom Knives are constantly working with new steel types and heat treat combinations to get the best properties for the task the knife was intended.